Skip to main content

 A Vivint Smart Home Pro will contact you within 24 hours.
 Or skip the form and call now: 844.481.8630.

-Third-Party Financing Options Available
+Financing Options

-Financing eligibility and terms subject to credit approval by one of Vivint's third-party financing partners.
-Qualified customers may finance equipment purchase at 0% APR for up to 60 months.
-Month-to-month service agreement available when equipment is purchased upfront.
+Financing for equipment purchases is subject to credit approval by one of Vivint’s third-party financing partners.
+Qualified customers may finance at 0% APR for up to 60 months, with terms varying by offer.
+Financing requires a separate agreement with the financing partner.
+Month-to-month service agreements are available when equipment is purchased upfront.

 Vivint Systems & Services

-System supports up to six cameras subject to sufficient WiFi speeds.
+System can support multiple cameras, subject to sufficient WiFi speeds.
 Without a Vivint services plan, product and system functionality is limited (including loss of remote connectivity).
-Speak to a Vivint representative at the phone number in this offer for complete equipment, services, and package details, including pricing and financing details.
+Contact a Vivint representative for complete equipment, services, and pricing details.
 Products and services in Louisiana provided by Vivint Louisiana Commercial Certificate #58280.
 See Vivint license numbers here.
+Click here for full terms of service.